juusokasperi/memarena/README.md

 }
 ```

-You can tweak the default block size in `memarena.h` or by compiling with `-DMEMARENA_DEFAULT_SIZE` if you are working on embedded systems or massive datasets.
+When running in fixed mode, you might want to increase the block size.
+You can tweak the default block size in `memarena.h` or by compiling with `-DMEMARENA_DEFAULT_SIZE`.

 ```c
 // Default is 64MB
 #define MEMARENA_DEFAULT_SIZE (64 * 1024 * 1024)